Zaki-1052/Pi-Server/README.md

 ## Limitations

+Previous version:
-- Maximum digit support is based on available system resources
+- Maximum digit support was based on available system resources

+New version with true out-of-core arithmetic:
+- Theoretically supports calculations of trillions of digits with fixed memory usage
+- Calculation speed becomes primarily I/O bound for extremely large computations
+- Disk speed and available storage are the main limiting factors, not memory

+Other limitations:
 - No HTTPS support for the API
 - ARM64 optimization is primarily through standard GMP/MPFR libraries

 ## Improvements in This Version

+- **True Out-of-Core Arithmetic**: Implemented chunked arithmetic operations that process data one piece at a time
+- **Extreme Memory Efficiency**: Calculations now support trillion-digit computations on standard hardware
+- **Adaptive Chunking**: Automatic determination of optimal chunk sizes based on memory constraints
 - **Enhanced Error Handling**: Improved error detection and recovery in all calculation paths
 - **Memory Safety**: Fixed memory leaks in recursive calculations and ensured proper cleanup
 - **Race Condition Protection**: Thread-safe queue management to prevent data corruption